selcukemiravci/XRPL-Discord-Bot/README.md

 # XRPL Intelligence

-AI Newsletter trained on XRPL Discord news shared in a slack channel for employees to keep up with the community and learn the newest updates on the XRPL ecosystem.
+Discord AI chatbot trained on XRPL Documentation and shared in a discord channel for XRPL developers to learn more about the XRPL ecosystem.

+###  Front-end:  Discord Bot

+The Discord bot serves as the front-end in our application.
+It's responsible for receiving messages from users in the Discord channel, handling user interactions, and sending responses back to the channel.

+###  Back-end:  Python Scripts

+The python script acts as the back-end.
+It's responsible for processing the user's questions, querying the openai api to generate responses, and provides the response back to the discord bot.

 <details>
   <summary>Ripple Intern Hackathon Event Info</summary>